 How to disable clipboard experience using Settings

-In order to disable the new clipboard experience introduced with the Redstone 5 update, do the following:
+In order to disable the new clipboard experience introduced with the October 2018 Update, do the following:

 Click on System.

 Turn off the Save multiple items toggle switch.